tj/n/README.md

     n rm 0.9.4 v0.10.0

-Removing all cached versions except the current version:
+Removing all cached versions except the installed version:

     n prune

-Remove the installed Node.js (does not affect the cached version).
+Remove the installed Node.js (does not affect the cached versions).
 This can be useful to revert to the system version of node (if in a different location), or if you no longer wish to use node and npm, or are switching to a different way of managing them.